 BMW X6 Review

-The 2013 BMW X6 ranks 18 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 44 published reviews and test drives of the BMW X6, and our analysis of reliability and safety data.
+The 2013 BMW X6 ranks 17 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the BMW X6, as well as reliability and safety data.

 The 2013 BMW X6 is ranked: